 The fact that a word mark must not be descriptive and that there must be no likelihood of confusion or deception is a recurrent basis for judgments in trademark law.
-A more unusual case was now decided by the CJEU: Sherpa versus Sherpa – identical or similar?
+A more unusual case was now decided by the CFI: Sherpa versus Sherpa – identical or similar?
 And what are the benefits of a subsequent restriction of the goods?

 Background of the case